Configuration

 const ed11y = new Ed11y({

-// We have two content regions
+// Define content regions

 checkRoots: 'main, .footer-content-zone',